dudulamalagala/toy-robot-rea/PROBLEM.md

   robot falling from the table must be prevented, however further valid movement commands must still be allowed.

-Create an application that can read in commands of the following form:
+Create an application that can read in commands of the following (textual) form:

     PLACE X,Y,F
     MOVE